kajott/adventofcode/PythonCodeGolfHints.md

     x = [a + "foo" for a, b in X if b * c > 7]

-In general, remove any whitespace except where letters or numbers follow letters.
-Some syntax highlighters go crazy when seeing stuff like `7and`, but for the Python tokenizer, this is just a `7` followed by `and`, no trouble.
-One exception is the combination `0 or`: this can *not* be joined together, because anything starting with `0o` looks like an octal integer literal to it and it'll bail out on the following `r`.

 Also, use Unix-style line endings (LF) instead of DOS/Windows-style (CR LF), regardless of which platform you're on.